This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Step 2: Add the flavorings.
 To the cooked beans, add the cooked and chopped bacon, ketchup, mustard, onion, molasses, salt, black pepper, and reserved cooking liquid.
 Stir until everything is combined.

 Step 3: Bake the beans.
 Pour the beans into a 9 x 13-inch baking dish and cover with aluminum foil.
-Place in the oven and bake for 45 minutes, then remove the foil and bake for an additional 15 minutes.
-Serve immediately.
+Place in the oven and bake for 30 minutes, then remove the foil, stir, and bake for an additional 30 minutes.
+Let sit for 15 minutes before serving.

 Serving and Storage